§

-Pick an area of law (Contracts, Torts, ConLaw, Crim, BizAssoc, ...).
-Then choose what kind of work you want to do.
+Pick an area of law — Contracts, Torts, ConLaw, Crim, Property, Evidence, and more.
+Then pick what you need right now.

 Generate

-— the AI does the analysis for you
+— the AI writes the analysis so you can study it

 Practice

-— you do the work, the AI grades or guides
+— you do the work, the AI grades every line

-• Issue SpottingList every issue you spot; AI scores coverage (caught / missed / false alarm).
+• Issue SpottingList every issue you see.
+AI scores coverage — what you caught, what you missed, and any false alarms.

-• Compare & FeedbackWrite your IRAC (sectioned or pasted whole); graded against the AI's model answer.
+• Practice & FeedbackWrite section-by-section IRAC or a full essay.
+Graded against the AI's model answer with specific gaps highlighted.

 Standard IRAC compresses the whole rule into one step.
-IRREAC splits it — and the split is worth points.
+IRREAC splits it into Rule Statement and Rule Exploration — and that split is worth exam points.

 I